 Mileage.
 Long drives to your mountain property for inspections, seasonal prep, and repairs generate significant mileage deductions at $0.725/mile for 2026.
 A host driving 120 miles round trip from Knoxville to Gatlinburg twice a month logs 2,880 miles annually — worth $2,088 in deductions.
 Mountain roads also cause increased vehicle wear and tear, making the standard mileage rate particularly advantageous for Smokies hosts.
 Log every trip in DeductFlow.

 Property management fees.
-If you use a management company because you cannot be on-site, the full management commission is a deductible operating expense on Schedule C or Schedule E.
+If you use a management company because you cannot be on-site, the full management commission is a deductible operating expense on your tax return or Schedule E.

 Smart home technology.
 Remote hosts rely heavily on smart locks, security cameras, thermostats, and water leak sensors.
 These devices are depreciable assets, and monthly monitoring subscriptions are deductible expenses.